gerrit-coder/test/gerrit/README.md

 - **Auto-Initialization**: Gerrit is automatically initialized on first run with default settings
 - **Data Persistence**: Gerrit data is stored in Docker volumes and persists across container restarts
 - **Plugin Location**: The plugin JAR is installed at `/var/gerrit/plugins/coder-workspace.jar` in the container
-- **Configuration File**: The `gerrit.config` file is included in the Docker image at build time and can be overridden by mounting a local `./gerrit.config` file.
-See the Configuration section for setup instructions.
+- **Configuration File**: The `gerrit.config` file is **bind-mounted** from the local directory (`./gerrit.config`) to `/var/gerrit/review_site/etc/gerrit.config` in the container.
+The file must exist before starting the container.
+- **Init Container**: A `gerrit-init` container (using busybox) runs before the main container to create the required `/etc` directory structure in the volume, enabling the bind mount to work correctly.
+- **Entrypoint Script**: The container uses `docker-entrypoint.sh` to ensure directory structure exists and handle Gerrit initialization if needed.

 ## 🔗 Related Documentation